chasekaylee/Tip-U/README.md

 The following **additional** features are implemented:

 - [X] List anything else that you can get done to improve the app functionality!
-      >Dismisses keyboard when part other than screen touched
+- [X] Dismisses keyboard when part other than screen touched
+- [X] Added Launch Screen

 ## Video Walkthrough